J-Jaganathan/Edits_in_Hadoop/README.md

 ---

-## 🎁 Bonus

-Stay tuned for **RStudio integration** in upcoming parts where I’ll connect Hadoop with powerful analytics tools!

----

 ## 📜 License

 This repository is shared for educational and learning purposes.
 Feel free to use and modify the configurations as needed.